 To understand year-to-year variation in more detail, we also monitor the food that seabirds bring to their chicks.
 Variation in the importance or size of different fish species, or age classes of the same species, can have important repercussions for the birds and tell us a lot about conditions in the sea.

-For a methodology for collecting diet data in one of our study species, the common guillemot, see Instructions for collecting data on guillemot diet pdf.
+For a methodology for collecting diet data in one of our study species, the common guillemot, see

 The IMLOTS team are also involved in related projects including:

 - Seabirds and climate change

 - Ammonia emissions from seabird colonies